Halalaluyafail3/MultiMapTemplate/README.md

 This macro declares all types, structures, and functions later described.

 ## Constraints
-The objects declared by `Val` and `Extra` shall not have names which conflict with the predefined names of the structs that they are in.
+The objects declared by `Val` and `Extra` shan't have names which conflict with the predefined names of the structs that they are in.

 In each translation unit `MapDecl` shall only be called once per name, duplicate calls are never allowed. `MapDecl` invocations which use the same name shall all be equivalent.